 Although I still carry full-sized versions of my favorite products, and try to find branded travel-sized alternatives when I can, many of my favorite makeup and skincare products are not manufactured in the exact colors I use in travel sizes.
 Sometimes, even when the colors I want are produced in a “travel makeup size compact,” a product designer’s idea of “travel friendly” is very different from my own ultra-minimal packing list ethic.
 When a brand’s travel compacts are more appropriate for weekend travel than to multi-continent, one bag, international travel, creative problem solving is required.

 These compacts can be a great way to pack some “extra special makeup” for your next trip.
+Alternately, if you’re planning to do your make-up on a plane before arrival, these are carry-on friendly.
 Although most female travelers don’t put on a full face of makeup – foundation, blush, eyeshadow, highlighter, bronzer, etc- every morning, it can be really nice during long-term travel to have more makeup on hand.
 Whether it’s a special dinner out, a romantic meet-up with a local, or a splurge on a photo shoot in a beautiful city, having access to your favorite travel makeup products can go a long way towards beating the grungy feeling that can build up during long-term travel.